fpgaemu/fpgaemu/docs/axi_pcie.rst

 that the PCIe IP and MIG run at.

-Once the SmartConnect wrapper has been added to the project, open the IP catalog and select the MIG 7 Series IP, customizing it like this :ref:`MIG IP Customization`.
+Once the SmartConnect wrapper has been added to the project, open the IP catalog and select the MIG 7 Series IP, customizing it like :ref:`this <MIG IP Customization>`.

 After the MIG has been generated, we will instanitate the MIG and SmartConnect into the example design top file.
 Open ``xilinx_axi_pcie_ep.v`` and remove the instantiation of the BRAM Controller,